 Originally there were a few reception rooms and a magnificent staircase leading to a huge studio on the first floor.
 That vast studio now displays Leighton’s paintings at different stages of their completion.
 Historically, Queen Victoria, who purchased Leighton’s first major painting, along with many other distinguished guests have been entertained in this grand room.
 Four extensions have been added since, such as the beautiful Silk Room.

 You’ll be deceived by the outside of the building which looks like a typically nice Kensington townhouse but in no way reflects the opulence of the inside.
 Distinguishable by the blue plaque commemorating Leighton, it’s a hidden gem in the middle of Kensington.
 Along with works by other artists, including Millais, Watts and Sargent, the house even features a working fountain in the centre of a room!

 Leighton House can be hired as a spectacular private venue.
 Whether for corporate events, private dinners, wedding receptions and educational seminars, or photography, film shoots and even concerts, Leighton House provides a unique setting that will add character to any occasion.

 The museum also hosts temporary exhibitions and events that run at different periods throughout the year.
 Free events include musical performances by The Salomé Quartet and Dementia Friendly Workshops.
 However, tickets will be required for certain exhibitions and events, such as a talk from Yasmine Dorghamy concerning contemporary Egyptian art.

-After you’ve had a look around the Leighton House Museum, drop into Aubaine Kensington to sample out authentic French cuisine.
+After you’ve had a look around the Leighton House Museum, visit the National History Museum or drop into Aubaine Kensington to sample our authentic French cuisine.